anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 ## An interactive heatmap for quality assessment

 When starting to work with such data, it is usually a good idea to first assess the quality of the data.
 It is unlikely that all of these many samples are of equally perfect quality.
-A good way to check is to calculate the correlation or distance between all pairs of samples.
+A good way to perform a first check is to calculate the correlation or distance between all pairs of samples.
 We use Spearman correlation so that we don not have to worry (yet) about how to normalize and transform the data.